sous-chefs/.github/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+### :speaking_head: Foreword

+Thank for taking the time to fill this feature request fully.
+Without it we may not be able to , and the issue may be closed without resolution.

-## Problem Statement
+## :person_frowning: Problem Statement

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.g. I'm always frustrated when [...]

-## Possible Solution
+## :grey_question: Possible Solution

 A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
+## :arrow_heading_up: Describe alternatives you've considered

 A clear and concise description of any alternative solutions or features you've considered.

-## Additional context
+## :heavy_plus_sign: Additional context

 Add any other context about the problem here. e.g. related issues or existing pull requests.